 - Results of Testing

 The crucial portion of the SOC audit is what comes next, and that is the point at which the auditor provides an opinion on the contents detailed within the Description of Services and Results of Testing.
-If the auditor does not have the proper credentials, or the firm is not CPA certified, they cannot provide an opinion at this crucial juncture.
+If the auditor does not have the proper, or the firm is not CPA certified, they cannot provide an opinion at this crucial juncture.

 This non-negotiable condition from the AICPA makes it essential for the business—whether the service organization or the user entity—interested in performing a SOC audit ensures that the auditing firm meets this fundamental requirement.